maxgestic/usarealismrp-fxserver/README.md

 char.giveMoney(5000) -- give $5,000 cash to player
 char.removeMoney(5000) -- remove $5,000 cash from player
-char.giveBank(5000) -- give $5,000 bank to player
+char.giveBank(5000, "Reason") -- give $5,000 bank to player
-char.removeBank(5000) -- remove $5,000 bank from player
+char.removeBank(5000, "Reason") -- remove $5,000 bank from player
-char.removeMoneyOrBank(500) -- removes $500 from cash or bank (If a player doesn't have enough in cash it's taken from bank)
+char.removeMoneyOrBank(500, "Reason") -- removes $500 from cash or bank (If a player doesn't have enough in cash it's taken from bank)

 char.set("bank", char.get("bank") + math.random(100, 500)) -- give player random amount of money from $100 to $500 directly to their bank
 ```